What Is a Factor Rate and How Do You Calculate It?

 - An interest rate is the percentage of the principal charged by the lender for borrowing.

-- A flat interest rate shows the total percentage of the principal charged by the lender.
+- A simple interest rate, sometimes called a flat interest rate, shows the total percentage of the principal charged by the lender.

-- An annualized interest rate shows the percentage of the principal charged by the lender, calculated yearly.
+- An annual interest rate shows the percentage of the principal charged by the lender each year.

 - The APR reflects the total cost of borrowing as a percentage you’ll pay each year, including the interest rate and additional fees.